pczerkas/vscode-favorites/README.md

-    "favorites.saveSeparated": false // whether to use an extra config file "favorites.groups": ["Default"], // the groups you have created "favorites.currentGroup": "Default" // determine the current using group }
+    "favorites.saveSeparated": false // whether to use an extra config file "favorites.groups": ["Default"], // the groups you have created "favorites.currentGroup": "Default" // determine the current using group "favorites.currentFavoritesHookPath": "", // path to cli command to run when current favorites change }
 ```